xoofx/xoofx.github.io/_posts/2016-06-13-implementing-a-markdown-processor-for-dotnet.md

 So, needless to say, this was laborious to go through all the CommonMark specs examples (more than 600+) and get all them working properly.
 On my way to the 100% complete, I was of course striken all around by regressions, when finishing one feature and realizing that I have broken something I did the previous day!
 But wow, this is where I realized more than in any previous projects that **tests are pure gold for a project, more important than the code itself**.

-In the end, it took me around two weeks (working early in the morning and in the evening) to implement the core parts of CommonMark.
+In the end, it took me around two weeks (working early in the morning and in the evening) to build the core parsing part of CommonMark.
 But the fact is that implementing the core specs is not enough, you obviously want to have all the useful extensions (like pipe tables), automatic identifiers...etc.
-And this part brought in its own other challenges... and I spent the rest of the 1.5 months implementing all the extensions, polishing the code and the performance, and that was not an easy part as well...
+And this part brought in its own other challenges... and I spent the rest of the 1.5 months coding all the extensions, polishing the code and the performance, and that was not an easy part as well...

 # Implementing an efficient extension system